chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 As our codebase grew, the Webpack build process was taking over 10 minutes, severely impacting our development workflow.
 I proposed migrating to Vite to solve this, but it wasn't straightforward since Vite is designed for Vue 3 by default.

 I had to tackle several technical challenges: first, configuring the @vitejs/plugin-vue2 to make Vue 2.7 compatible with Vite; second, replacing incompatible Webpack loaders with Vite plugins; and third, updating syntax differences like environment variables and import statements throughout the codebase.
 The most critical part was coordinating extensive stability testing with our QA team to ensure no regressions were introduced.
 After weeks of careful migration and testing, we achieved over 60% faster build times - from 9 minutes down to under 3 minutes.
 This experience taught me the importance of thorough planning when upgrading core infrastructure and the value of close collaboration with the testing team.

+## Available Date

+### Question

+- When would you be available to start?
+- What is your earliest possible starting date?

+### Answer

+- I am available to start immediately.
+- I can start right away, but I'm also flexible if you prefer a later date.

+## Visa

+### Question

+- Do you already have a valid work permit for Germany, or would you need sponsorship?
+- What is your current visa status?

+### Answer

+- I already hold an Opportunity Card work permit, which allows me to work in Germany without company sponsorship.
+- I'm currently based in Munich with an Opportunity Card, so I am fully authorized to work in Germany.

+## Salary

+### Question

+- What are your salary expectations?
+- Do you have a salary range in mind?

+### Answer

+I'm open to discussing the salary.
+I would expect something in the range of €55,000 to €65,000 per year, but I'm flexible depending on the overall package and responsibilities.